merenlab/anvio/anvio/docs/programs/anvi-pan-genome.md

 ### The 'additional parameters' mechanism for power users

 At the core of the pangenomics workflow lies the reciprocal BLAST search that identifies sequence similarities within a pool of gene sequences.
 For this, anvi'o uses DIAMOND by default, but the user can change the search algorithm.
-Based on the algorithm used for this step, the matching anvi'o driver sets some default parameters for a successful run.
-Such as the proper parameter to explicitly define where the output files generated by DIAMOND should go, and so on.
+Based on the algorithm used for this step, the matching anvi'o driver sets some default parameters for a successful run, such as the proper parameter to explicitly define where the output files generated by DIAMOND should go, and so on.
 Apart from those mandatory parameters that are critical for a successful run, anvi'o allows the user to define a set of additional parameters to pass to the search algorithm.

 This is done via the flag `--additional-params-for-seq-search`.
-For instance, the user could take a look at the parameters diamond offers by typing `diamond help` on their terminal, and may decide to use the `--sensitive` implemented by DIAMOND to enable a slower but more sensitive search, and use the parameter `--id 98` to ask DIAMOND to not report any hits across genes that is lower than 98%% sequence identity to limit gene clusters only those sequences that are extremely closely related while pushing everything else to be singletons (which can also be removed from the analysis with a separate `--min-occurrence 2` flag %(anvi-pan-genome)s accepts).
+For instance, the user could take a look at the parameters diamond offers by typing `diamond help` on their terminal, and may decide to use the `--sensitive` flag implemented by DIAMOND to enable a slower but more sensitive search, and use the parameter `--id 98` to ask DIAMOND to not report any hits across genes that have lower than 98% sequence identity to limit gene clusters to only those sequences that are extremely closely related while pushing everything else to be singletons (which can also be removed from the analysis with a separate `--min-occurrence 2` flag that %(anvi-pan-genome)s accepts).
 They can pass these parameters to DIAMOND by running their analysis the following way:

 {{ codestart }}
 anvi-pan-genome --genomes-storage %(genomes-storage-db)s \